2. User interfaces

 { | }

-system to parse the alternative tags and = for scores.
+system to parse the alternative tags and=

-Plugins page
+Menubar: Plugins page

-SPPAS.
 The plugins of SPPAS are installed in a folder with name

-in the main directory of the SPPAS package.
+in the SPPAS package.

 To install a new plugin, simply follow this workflow:

-- Create or download the plugin package - e.g. a zip file.
+- Create or download the plugin package - e.g., a zip file.

 - Execute SPPAS.